MalakhN/how-to-learn/README.md

 **Static website - training project**

 ### Description
-The resource contains useful information about the types and techniques of effective learning.
+The resource contains useful information about types and techniques of effective learning.

 ## Technologies
 - Flexbox